 This document specifies the DoD Standard Internet Protocol.
-This document is based on five earlier editions of the ARPA Internet Protocol Specification, and the present text draws heavily from them.
+This document is based on six earlier editions of the ARPA Internet Protocol Specification, and the present text draws heavily from them.
 There have been many contributors to this work both in terms of concepts and in terms of text.
-This edition revises the details security, compartmentation, and precedence features of the internet protocol.
+This edition revises aspects of addressing, error handling, option codes, and the security, precedence, compartments, and handling restriction features of the internet protocol.